BioID-GmbH/.github/profile/README.md

 The server calls the BioID Web Service via gRPC.

 ### [BWS Tools][BWSTools]
-To test the BioID Web Service 3 (BWS3), you can use the BWS-CLI.
+To test the BioID Web Service 3 (BWS 3), you can use the BWS-CLI.
 This BWS command-line interface can be used to easily test BWS 3 installations.

 The JWT tool is for creating JSON Web Tokens to authenticate with various BWS 3 services:
 * BWS Management API